network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Instead, the same principle of giving each contribution to the foreign RTT equal weight, and then giving the foreign and self RTTs equal weights is applied.

-The TCP-only responsiveness is therefore calculated in the folowing way:
+The TCP-only responsiveness is therefore calculated in the following way:

 ~~~
 Foreign_Responsiveness = 60000 / ((TM(tcp_f) + TM(http_f)) / 2)